Have you ever had to create a multi-page PDF document from individual files?

 README).
 This will encapsulate all the steps discussed so far and present you with a URL with the deployed service.

-As it stands there are still a good number of limitations with this web app and I wouldn’t recommend sharing it broadly as-is.
-Hopefully it has however shown you one way that you can make a popular command-line tool available via a serverless web service.
+As it stands there are still a few limitations with this web app but hopefully it has shown you one way that you can make a popular command-line tool available via a serverlessly-hosted web service.

 It’s not just about PDF!
 You can adapt this to use ImageMagick (to transform images), ffmpeg (e.g. to trim videos), Inkscape, or any other OS program that can be containerized.
 If you’re looking to generate a PDF from productivity suite formats, then consider using this similar example which is using LibreOffice.